 - 1. Cacheline A is evicted from the WC Buffers to the bus queue which is still almost full, - 2.
 A hardware prefetch Read for Ownership (RFO) to cacheline B, hits the S state in the L2 and observes cacheline A in the I state, allocates both cachelines, - 3.
 An RFO to cacheline A completes before the WC Buffers write modified data back, filling the L2 with stale data, - 4.
-The writeback from the WC Buffers completes leaving stale data, for cacheline A, in the Exclusive (E) state in the L2 cache. - Implication: Stale data may be consumed leading to unpredictable program execution.
-Intel has not been able to reproduce this erratum with commercial software. - Workaround: It is possible for BIOS to contain a workaround for this erratum. - Status: For the steppings affected, see the Summary Table of Changes.
+The writeback from the WC Buffers completes leaving stale data, for cacheline A, in the Exclusive (E) state in the L2 cache.

+Implication: Stale data may be consumed leading to unpredictable program execution.
+Intel has not been able to reproduce this erratum with commercial software.

+Workaround: It is possible for BIOS to contain a workaround for this erratum.

-T27.
-Re-mapping the APIC Base Address to a Value Less Than or Equal to 0xDC001000 may Cause IO and Special Cycle Failure
+V27.
+Re-mapping the APIC Base Address to a Value Less Than or Equal to 0xDC001000 may Cause IO and Special Cycle Failure bus transactions.

-- Problem: Remapping the APIC base address from its default can cause conflicts with either I/O or special cycle bus transactions. - Implication: Either I/O or special cycle bus transactions can be redirected to the APIC, instead of appearing on the front-side bus. - Workaround: Use any APIC base addresses above 0xDC001000 as the relocation address. - Status: For the steppings affected, see the Summary Table of Changes.
+Problem: Remapping the APIC base address from its default can cause conflicts with either I/O or special cycle front-side bus.

-T28.
+Implication: Either I/O or special cycle bus transactions can be redirected to the APIC, instead of appearing on the

+Workaround: Use any APIC base addresses above 0xDC001000 as the relocation address.

+V28.
 Erroneous BIST Result Found in EAX Register After Reset

-- Problem: The processor may show an erroneous BIST (built-in self test) result in the EAX register bit 0 after reset. - Implication: When this erratum occurs, an erroneous BIST failure will be reported in the EAX register bit 0, however this failure can be ignored since it is not accurate. - Workaround: It is possible for BIOS to workaround this issue by masking off bit 0 in the EAX register where BIST results are written. - Status: For the steppings affected, see the Summary Table of Changes.
+Problem: The processor may show an erroneous BIST (built-in self test) result in the EAX register bit 0 after reset.

+Implication: When this erratum occurs, an erroneous BIST failure will be reported in the EAX register bit 0, however this failure can be ignored since it is not accurate.

-T29.
+Workaround: It is possible for BIOS to workaround this issue by masking off bit 0 in the EAX register where BIST results are written.

+V29.
 Processor Does not Flag #GP on Non-zero Write to Certain MSRs

-- Problem: When a non-zero write occurs to the upper 32 bits of IA32_CR_SYSENTER_EIP or IA32_CR_SYSENTER_ESP, the processor should indicate a general protection fault by flagging #GP.
-Due to this erratum, the processor does not flag #GP. - Implication: The processor unexpectedly does not flag #GP on a non-zero write to the upper 32 bits of IA32_CR_SYSENTER_EIP or IA32_CR_SYSENTER_ESP.
-No known commercially available operating system has been identified to be affected by this erratum. - Workaround: None identified. - Status: For the steppings affected, see the Summary Table of Changes.
+Problem: When a non-zero write occurs to the upper 32 bits of IA32 CR SYSENTER EIP or

+IA32 CR SYSENTER ESP, the processor should indicate a general protection fault by flagging #GP.

+Due to this erratum, the processor does not flag #GP.

+Implication: The processor unexpectedly does not flag #GP on a non-zero write to the upper 32 bits of operating system has been identified to be affected by this erratum.

-T30.
+IA32 CR SYSENTER EIP or IA32 CR SYSENTER ESP.
+No known commercially available

+V30.
 Simultaneous Assertion of A20M# and INIT# may Result in Incorrect Data Fetch

-- Problem: If A20M# and INIT# are simultaneously asserted by software, followed by a data access to the 0xFFFFFXXX memory region, with A20M# still asserted, incorrect data will be accessed.
-With A20M# asserted, an access to 0xFFFFFXXX should result in a load from physical address 0xFFEFFXXX.
+Problem: If A20M# and INIT# are simultaneously asserted by software, followed by a data access to the

+$0xFFFFFXXX\ memory\ region,\ with\ A20M\#\ still\ asserted,\ incorrect\ data\ will\ be\ accessed.\ With\ accessed$

+A20M# asserted, an access to 0xFFFFFXXX should result in a load from physical address

+0xFFEFFXXX.
 However, in the case of A20M# and INIT# being asserted together, the data load will actually be from the physical address 0xFFFFFXXX.
-Code accesses are not effected by this erratum. - Implication: Processor may fetch incorrect data, resulting in BIOS failure. - Workaround: Deasserting and reasserting A20M# prior to the data access will workaround this erratum. - Status: For the steppings affected, see the Summary Table of Changes.
+Code accesses are not effected by this erratum.

+Implication: Processor may fetch incorrect data, resulting in BIOS failure.

+Workaround: Deasserting and reasserting A20M# prior to the data access will workaround this erratum.

-T31.
+V31.
 Processor Does not Respond to Break Requests From ITP

-- Problem: On power-up and low-power state transitions, the processor's TAP circuitry may remain in the Tap-Logic-Reset (TLR) state. - Implication: The ITP is unable to cause a break on reset in the processor, which may prevent the loading of processor and chipset registers, or affect the ability to debug from cold boot and low power transitions.
+Problem: On power-up and low-power state transitions, the processor's TAP circuitry may remain in the Tapand chipset registers, or affect the ability to debug from cold boot and low power transitions.